China's FAW to recall 680,000 more Mazda cars over faulty Takata airbags

 On Friday the Chinese watchdog said in a statement that it has asked foreign firms General Motors (GM.N), Daimler's (DAIGn.DE) Mercedes-Benz and Volkswagen (VOWG_p.DE) to fulfil their obligations to recall vehicles in China affected by faulty Takata air bags.

-(Reporting by Cate Cadell; Editing by Christian Schmollinger)
+Reporting by Cate Cadell; Editing by Christian Schmollinger